psychoinformatics-de/ipsy-docs/source/userdoc/gettingstarted.rst

 EMail setup
 ===========

-The cluster will often send email to you.
-To be able to send it off the cluster, it needs to know your email address.
-To configure one, create a ``.forward`` file in your home directory containing a valid email address that you want your messages to be delivered to.
+Condor can -- conveniently -- notify you via email.
+But to do that, Condor needs to know what your email address is.
+To set that up, create a ``.forward`` file in your home directory containing the email address that you want your messages delivered to.

 .. _vnc_session: